Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 Temporarily disable an eSIM on an Android device

-This lets you keep the profile for later without needing to reinstall it.
+This lets you keep the eSIM profile for later without needing to reinstall it.

 What happens after deleting an eSIM?

-When you erase an eSIM, the data plan, carrier connection, and access settings are removed instantly.
-You’ll no longer be able to call, text, or use data tied to that profile—unless a new one is installed.
+When you erase an eSIM, the data plan and carrier connection are disabled instantly.
+You’ll no longer be able to call, text, or use mobile data tied to that profile, unless a new one is installed.

 Loss of network access and mobile services

-Your phone will not connect to the cellular network through that eSIM anymore.
+Your phone will not connect to the mobile network through that eSIM anymore.
 It also deletes the number and related credentials from the device’s internal storage.

 Keeping your plan after eSIM removal